Written by

 Score how effectively the rep starts the conversation and establishes credibility.

-Used proper greeting (company name, rep name, purpose of call)
+Used the proper greeting (company name, agent name, purpose of call)

 Stated the call recording disclosure in clear terms